-Though ground has yet to be broken — but when it is, we’ll probably have a party around it — the Library’s renovations are moving forward as swiftly as the machinations of country government, legal consultations, and other practical and necessary matters allow.
-Which, as you who actually read this, now realize is very slow.
+Though ground has yet to be broken — but when it is, we’ll probably have a party — the Library’s renovations are moving forward as swiftly as the machinations of county government, legal consultations, long leisurely afternoons, and other practical and necessary matters allow.
+Which, as you who actually read this, now realize is very, very, slow.

-But before we take a closer look at the four main components of our renovation work — building a new water system, creating ADA-compliant bathrooms, developing a new parking plan and building an Archive room — we wanted to first update you on our capacity challenges.
-As you may have heard, Monterey County has mandated that we can have 120 people for normal Library gathers, be it movie night, concerts, etc..
+But before we take a closer look at the four main components of our renovation work — building a new water system, creating ADA-compliant bathrooms, developing a new parking plan — I want to update you on our capacity challenges.
+As you may have heard, Monterey County has mandated that we can have 120 people for normal Library gatherings, be it movie night, concerts, etc..

-Fortunately, we — along with every other business in Big Sur — have seen a continual uptick in walk-in visitors over last year, which certainly helps to lessen the impact.
+Fortunately, we — along with every other business in Big Sur — have seen a continual uptick in walk-in visitors over previous years which certainly helps to lessen the impact.
 Ironically, however, it’s precisely because more and more visitors keep pouring into Big Sur that we need to modernize our operations and help reduce the amount of people…Catch 22?
 We think not.
 We just see the inevitability of the need for balance.
 (How’s that for a segue?)
-Let’s start with installing a proper public water system.
+Let’s start by installing a proper public water system.

 Saying goodbye to our 1965-vintage water system

 However, the current system doesn’t meet the requirements of an authorized “public” water system, and so we have to build one from scratch.
 With permits, engineering, construction and, in our case, easements and lot line adjustments with a neighbor, we estimate construction will cost at least $60,000.
 So where does the process currently stand?
 Our architects and the engineers have designed a proposed system that will reside on the hillside facing south of the Library property.
 Meanwhile, lawyers are looking into the agreements and easements, all in tandem with the planning department and the health department.
-We are very close to having the agreements between us and the neighbor signed, and within 30 days after the agreement is reached, we should be able to give the plans to the contractor who will be starting the actual work of installing the system.
+We have been ‘close’ to having the agreements between us and the neighbor signed for seven years by now, but within 30 days after the agreement is reached, we should be able to give the plans to the contractor who will be starting the actual work of installing the system.!!!😊😭

 Bathroom renovation: Demolition and construction